 1).
 Preparation is key.
 Prioritise some time preparing for your day the night before.
-Get out your gym gear and work clothes, make your lunch and snacks, hang your washing out and top up your Opal card.
-This means you won’t have to rush in the morning and can spend some time relaxing, walking or hanging with loved ones before you go to work.
+Get out your movement gear and work clothes, make your lunch and snacks (more of this in gentle nutrition week), hang your washing out and top up your Opal card.
+This means you won’t have to rush in the morning and can spend some time relaxing, walking or spending time with loved ones before you go to work.
 I love to watch the sunrise in the morning, it's an amazing way to start the day.
 Here is also fun meditation that you can do first thing in the morning.
-It will give you the giggles (laughter really is the best medicine for the mind!) and will help you feel energised for the whole day.
+It will give you the giggles (laughter really is the best medicine for the body and soul!) and will help you feel energised for the whole day.

 The Monkey meditation.

 This is a Zen Buddhist technique.
 Jump out of bed first thing in the morning and spend ten minutes playing around with crazy postures and stretches.
 The catch?
 You need to laugh at yourself the whole time.
 It might feel strange at first, but once that laughter gets released, you won’t be able to stop!

 2).
 Take a break at lunch.
 Go for a walk on your lunch break.
 Even if it’s raining, grab a jacket and brolly and head out.
 Being out in nature and moving your body is so good for wellbeing.
 By taking a break you can reset for the afternoon.
 You will find you are way more productive and won’t have the energy slump that can come at 3pm.

 3).
 Incorporate more play into your day.
 Even if it is just watching a funny cat video on YouTube, singing in the shower, having a quick dance around your living room, or having a joke with co-workers, make play part of your day.
 Be a big kid again, let go, live, be free and laugh lots!